sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 * **Dummy objects**: Objects that are passed to the class under test, but are never really used.
 This is common in business applications, where in many cases you need to fill a long list of parameters, but the test only exercises a few of them.
 Think of a unit test for a `Customer` class.
 Maybe this class depends on several other classes (`Address`, `Last Order`, etc).
 But a specific test case A wants to exercise the "last order business rule", and does not care much about which Address this Customer has.
 In this case, a tester would then set up a dummy Address object and pass it to the Customer class.

-[comment]: # (DISCUSS: Currently the distinction between stubs and fake objects is not clear from the explanation presented here.
-The only difference I see is that a fake object has a full implementation, while a stub only covers the object partially.
-Is this the only difference?)

 * **Fake objects**: Fake objects have real working implementations of the class they simulate.
 However, they usually do the same task in a much simpler way.
 Imagine a fake database object that uses some sort of array list instead of a real database.

 * **Stubs**: Stubs provide hard-coded answers to the calls that are performed during the test.
 In the examples above, where we used the word "simulation", we were actually talking about stub objects.
 Stubs do not know what to do if the test calls a method for which it was not programmed and/or set up.
+Compared to fake objects, they don't actually have a working implementation, they just provide hard-coded replies.

 * **Spies**: As the name suggests, spies "spy" a dependency.
 It wraps itself around the object and observes its behaviour.
 Strictly speaking it does not actually simulate the object, but rather just delegates all interactions to the underlying object while recording information about these interactions.
 Imagine you just need to know how many times a method X is called in a dependency: that's when a spy would come in handy.